galkan/crowbar/README.md

 **-n**: Thread count.

 **-l**: File name which stores log.
-Deafault file name is crwobar.log which is located in your current directory
+Default file name is crwobar.log which is located in your current directory

 **-o**: Output file name which stores the successfully attempt.